-- 2 A power of attorney may provide that - (a) the attorney's authority under the power of attorney is not terminated by a lack of capacity of the grantor that occurs after the power of attorney has been executed, or - (b) the power of attorney is to take effect on incapacity of the grantor.
+- 2 A power of attorney may provide that - (a) the attorney's authority under the power of attorney is not terminated by a lack of capacity of the grantor that occurs after the power of attorney has been executed, or - (b) the power of attorney is to take effect on mental incapacity or infirmity.

 Comment: This section clarifies the status and effect of an enduring power of attorney.
 If a power already exists, it is not terminated by the incapacity of the grantor.
-The power may also stipulate that it does not come into effect until the incapacity of the grantor.
+The power may also stipulate that it does not come into effect until the mental incapacity or infirmity of the grantor.
 This is an explicit statement of what the law is in most jurisdictions.
 The regulations will supply a non-mandatory sample form, along with explanations to instruct the person completing the form.
 The autonomy of the grantor is confirmed by the ability of the grantor to customize the document to the particular needs of the individual.